workflow4metabolomics/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 User has to check the effect of parameter values on the result.

 In order to check the result of the grouping function, a pdf file is created.
 It provides one plot per m/z slice found in the data.
 Each picture represents the peak density across samples, plotting the corresponding Gaussian model which width is defined by the bandwidth parameter.
-Each red dot corresponds to a sample.
+Each dot corresponds to a sample, with colours corresponding to defined classes if any.
 The plot allows to assess the quality of alignment.
 The grey areas' width is associated with the bandwidth parameter.

 Here is an example of two m/z slides obtained from the hands-on: